Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Introduction to the factorial

 The factorial is depicted below in \Cref{fig:factorial}.
 Each point corresponds to integer factorials, while the Gamma function is used to connect these discrete points smoothly.
 This continuation will be presented in later parts of this study: its role in \Cref{fig:factorial} is solely to be visually pleasing.

-When trying to find factorials of negative numbers, for example $(-1)!\thinspace$, we come across a problem.
-We initially notice that there is no intuitive definition of the factorial for negative integers.
+When trying to find factorials of negative numbers, for example $(-1)!\,$, we come across a problem.
+We initially notice that there is no intuitive definition of the factorial for negative integers, so we need a new definition entirely or at least an expansion of the recursive relationship as iterated in \ref{eq:tf rec prev}.

-Let's approach this by attempting to find $(-1)!$ recursively.
-Using the recurrence relationship in \ref{eq:f1 recursive neg identity} for $n = -1$, we observe that we have to divide by 0:
+Let's approach this issue by attempting to find $(-1)!$ recursively.
+Using the recurrence relationship in \ref{eq:tf rec prev} for $n = -1$, we observe that we have to divide by 0:

 and that is undefined.